-- urn:dvb:css:timeline:pts ... a PTS timeline - urn:dvb:css:timelime:temi:1:1 ... a TEMI timeline ticking at 1kHz
+- urn:dvb:css:timeline:pts ... a PTS timeline - urn:dvb:css:timelime:temi:1:1 ... a TEMI timeline ticking at 1kHz that toggles availability every 30 seconds

 The PTS and TEMI timelines both start ticking up from zero the moment the server starts.